 The impact of warmer ocean water temperatures has increased the risk of frequency, severity and duration of hurricanes and typhoons especially in the northeastern Caribbean.
-Collectively the stores in this region have sales of \$285.7 million and assets of \$155.0 million for the year-ended $January\ 31,2020.\ In\ 2017, islands\ in\ this\ region\ were\ devastated\ by\ two\ category\ five\ hurricanes\ which\ resulted\ in\ the\ destruction\ of\ the\ Company's$ CUL store in St. Thomas and three RTW stores and significantly damaged a CUL store in St. Maarten.
-Rebuilding will significantly increase resiliency to future hurricanes however, certain markets remain exposed to this risk.
+Collectively the stores in this region have sales of \$349 million and assets of \$153 million for the yearended January 31, 2021.
+In 2017, islands in this region were devastated by two category five hurricanes which resulted in the destruction of the Company's CUL store in St. Thomas and three RTW stores and significantly damaged a CUL store in St. Maarten.
+Rebuilding has significantly increased resiliency to future hurricanes, however, certain markets remain exposed to this risk.

-The Company subsequently completed specific climate-related risk management assessment of its stores in the northeastern Caribbean and upgraded its most hurricane-vulnerable stores to improve the building construction to a category five hurricane resiliency level.
+The Company completed a specific climate-related risk management assessment of its stores in the northeastern Caribbean and upgraded its most hurricane-vulnerable stores to improve the building construction to a category five hurricane resiliency level.
 These improvements should help mitigate the impact of hurricanes on the Company's stores however, there can be no certainty that the damage from hurricanes will not include significant damage to or loss of stores and warehouses.
 In addition, hurricanes can result in significant damage to or destruction of important infrastructure, including residences, which in turn may result in people relocated from an island.
 Any prolonged reduction in population in the communities the Company operates in could have a material impact on the financial performance of the Company.

 Longer-term global warming conditions would also have a more pronounced effect, both positive and negative, on the Company's most northern latitude stores.
 On the downside, global warming will result in rising sea levels, which will cause flooding, and melting permafrost which could damage or destroy the Company's stores, warehouses and housing.
 The Company operates in 71 communities in northern Canada and 16 communities in Alaska that are potentially exposed to changes in permafrost.
-Collectively these stores have sales of \$670.3 million and assets of \$317.3 million for the year-ended January 31, 2020.
+Collectively these stores have sales of \$779 million and assets of \$302 million for the year-ended January 31, 2021.
 Rising sea levels and melting permafrost would also have the same negative impact on our customers which, combined with the potential damage to our facilities, could have a material adverse effect on the Company's operations, financial condition and performance.
-The Company has in-depth knowledge of and expertise in construction in northern markets and continues to incorporate new engineering and construction techniques in designing buildings and facilities to help mitigate the impact of changing permafrost conditions.
+The Company has in-depth knowledge of and expertise in construction in northern markets and continues to incorporate new engineering and construction techniques in designing buildings and facilities to help mitigate the impact of changing permafrost conditions and minimize damage to the permafrost.

 The Company relies upon the availability of winter roads to 40 communities in northern Canada.
 Global warming conditions may shorten or eliminate the availability of winter roads which would result in higher transportation costs to these remote locations.
 To the extent that higher transportation costs cannot be offset by other cost reductions or passed on through higher prices, this may result in lower operating margins which may have an adverse effect on the Company's financial performance.
-This risk related to the availability of winter roads is partially mitigated by the acquisition of NSA and the utilization of the Company's wholly-owned airline to transport merchandise to its stores.
+This risk related to the availability of winter roads is partially mitigated by the utilization of the Company's wholly-owned airline to transport merchandise to its stores.